-This course is grounded in the conviction that responses to political and environmental challenges requires researchers and practitioners trained in the social sciences, with the ability to think flexibly across disciplinary and sectorial boundaries.
+This course is grounded in the conviction that responses to global challenges requires researchers and practitioners trained in the social sciences, with the ability to think flexibly across disciplinary and sectorial boundaries.
 It will enable you to develop a theoretically sophisticated and empirically grounded understanding of the dynamic relations between environment, society and policy.
 This course intensively engages with ongoing theoretical debates in human geography, political geography, political ecology and science and technology studies.
 Students should expect to engage with theoretical material and deconstruct some of the basic assumptions underpinning terms like ‘society’, ‘governance’, ‘territory’, ‘politics’ and ‘nature’ in order to develop conceptual tools to understand contemporary global change.
 This is not an ‘environmental policy’ programme – it is a programme that will prepare you to grapple with contemporary global challenges from the perspectives of critical social theory informed by a range of disciplines

 Teaching takes place through lectures, seminars and workshops which provide in-depth exploration of key environmental issues.
 The MSc in Nature, Society and Environmental Governance also includes two core modules on research design and research methods, which prepare students well for research careers and PhDs.
 Field trips and external visits are an important component of the teaching delivery and include an induction field course in the UK and a three-day European field course.

 The specific objectives of the course are:

 - to provide broad and critical engagements with key debates in human geography, political ecology and the environmental social sciences, focussing on the relations between nature and society, science and politics, and urban natures

-- to foster an understanding of the applied practices of environmental policy and the challenges of real-world environmental governance
+- to foster an understanding of conceptual tools in human geography and how to apply them to the challenges of real-world environmental governance

-- to develop your conceptions of, and skills in, the methods and practices of contemporary environmental social sciences, providing critical foundations for further study by research
+- to develop your conceptions of, and skills in, the research design and methods in the contemporary environmental social sciences, providing critical foundations for further study by research

 - to enhance your personal and professional development.

 There are nine core modules organised under three themes: policy and governance, theory and analysis, and research skills.
 These modules are assessed by written examination as well as an additional policy brief assignment.
 You will study two electives which are each assessed through a 4000 word essay.
 You will also write an individual dissertation of 15,000 words.

 These offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.

 An independent and original dissertation is an integral component of the course.
-In order to equip you with the necessary skills to undertake high quality research, a suite of training activities is offered to develop key transferable skills in order for you to be able to execute high quality independent and original research, and to expose students to applied research methods used widely in academic and professional research.
+In order to equip you with the necessary skills to undertake high quality research, a suite of training activities is offered to develop key transferable skills in order for you to be able to execute high quality independent and original research.
+The dissertation will expose students to applied research methods used widely in academic and professional research.